 - Help to raise funds for the reserve or have your company sponsor special projects.

 If you are interested in getting involved in looking after this magical place we’d love to hear from you.
-Call us on 01284 750050 and ask for Chris Gregory (volunteers) or Bonita Johnston (local businesses and schools).
+Call us on 01284 750050 and ask for Ian Henderson (volunteers) or Bonita Johnston (local businesses and schools).

 Trainees from RAF Honington’s Juno Flight spent a cold but sunny Saturday in January clearing vegetation from beside the Arlington Way path along the River Thet to enable Friends of the Reserve work parties to plant around 200 new trees donated by the Woodland Trust.